UBC-MDS/DSCI-532_2025_22_nyc-arrest-tracker/README.md

 - Examine Demographics: Use pie charts to explore arrests by gender and age group.
 - Filter Data: Use the sidebar to filter data by crime type, and toggle between precinct and borough views on the map.
 - Customize Map View: Switch between viewing precinct locations and borough locations on the map with the toggle button.
+- Use Date Range Picker: Filter data by specific date ranges using the calendar feature to track trends over time.

 ### Support